 Not having any programming background (besides R), I looked for the easiest option with the least work.
 I found it (quite be accident) when I stumbled across the book blogdown: Creating Websites with R Markdown.
 This lays out a relatively easy-to-follow way to create a static website using R Studio.
 Since I love working with R anyway, this was a good fit.

 The domain name and hosting is provided by Netlify.
 They only charge $15 per year, which seemed reasonable.
 I went back and forth between .com, .net, and .org, but ultimately chose .org because it seemed the least commercial.
+It does seem a little weird to regard myself as an organization though.
+I’ll have to think about it more.
 Netlify has an option for continuous deployment coming from one’s Github, but I haven’t managed to make it work yet.
 So right now I am just dragging my public folder onto Netlify each time I want to make any changes to my website.
 It’s fine, but takes more time than continuous deployment would.
 That’ll be something to figure out for the future.

 Anyway, blogdown is a fairly easy way to create a website, even if you’re new to programming.
 Right now my website is bare bones, but I’ll post some updates as I figure out ways to embellish it.
 Next tasks: creating a nice CV with Latex and getting it on the website, setting up Google Analytics, and making it searchable.